Putting in place a great hiring strategy can be a hard task

-Cultural fit must be a must when come in mind hiring the right candidate.Hire candidates that resonate with your company culture is essential, we all doesn’t have the same morals or idea (s) of what is right and wrong.
+Cultural fit must be a must when coming to mind hiring the right candidate.Hire candidates that resonate with your company culture is essential, we all don’t have the same morals or idea (s) of what is right and wrong.

-Your collaborators needs to understand mission, vision, values and goals to be aligned with.
+Your collaborators need to understand mission, vision, values and goals to be aligned with.

 7.Clear career path progression

 Understanding a clear path to grow in the company is essential to be motivated and work towards it.